glzr-io/glazewm/README.md

 ### Bar component configuration

-Bar components have some properties that can be changed regardless of the component type.
+The appearance of bar components can also be customized.
+The following properties can change the styling of a component, regardless of the component type.

 ```yaml
 # Type of component to display.
 Currently only 2 component types exist:  "workspaces" and "clock".